risk-first/website/menagerie/Software-Dependency-Risk.md

 ### Unwritten Software

-Sometimes, you will pick up a dependency on _unwritten software_.
+Sometimes, you will pick up [Dependency Risk](Dependency-Risk) from _unwritten software_.
 This commonly happens when work is divided amongst team members, or teams.  <!-- tweet-end -->

 ![Sometimes, a module you're writing will depend on unwritten code](images/generated/risks/software-dependency/unwritten.png)